2490 S. Woodworth Loop, #450

 female surgeon in blue scrubs holding catheter

-Radiofrequency Ablation (RFA) Therapy
+Radiofrequency Ablation (RFA) for Barrett’s Esophagus

 Radiofrequency ablation (RFA) therapy has been shown to be safe and effective for treating Barrett’s esophagus.
 Radiofrequency energy (radio waves) is delivered via a catheter to the esophagus to remove diseased tissue while minimizing injury to healthy esophagus tissue.
 This is called ablation, which means the removal or destruction of abnormal tissue.
 While you are […]